mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

    generated reports during their execution.
 9. **Extensibility and Interoperability:** ADK promotes an open ecosystem.
-While providing core tools, it allows developers to easily integrate and reuse tools from other popular agent frameworks including LangChain and CrewAI.
+While providing core tools, it allows developers to easily integrate and reuse third-party tools and data connectors.
 10. **State and Memory Management:** Automatically handles short-term conversational memory (`State` within a `Session`) managed by the `SessionService`.
 Provides integration points for longer-term `Memory`